magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-I personally use this script to send a random bird fact daily to my team's GroupMe chat.
+This script was created to send a random bird fact daily to my team's GroupMe chat.